techiewarrior/silverpeak-api-pkg/README.md

 *** Branch v1.2.1. ***

-- figuring out yamlConversion.py module.
+- figuring out spcustomFile.py module.
 - need module to be universal
-    - needs to read .yml file and then return values for 'name', 'tag', and 'data'
+    - needs to take in 'name', 'tag', and 'path' values from 'main',
-    - loop needs to be in 'main', and not the 'yamlConversion' module
+    - instead of from a different module